AppFair/appfair.github.io/index.md

 There are no restrictions on the kinds of apps that you can build and distribute at the App Fair.
 The App Fair welcomes all apps: games, utilities, experiments, student projects, artistic and literary works, vanity and toy apps, demos, tests, and, especially, re-mixes of other App Fair apps.

-Since the App Fair is a completed automated system, there is no human review.
+Since the App Fair is an automated system, there is no human review.
 The only requirement for an app to be included in the App Fair catalog is that it passes the automated validation phases of the `integrate-release` process.

 Projects and organizations will, however, need to abide by the rules and restrictions of the hosting environment (which, in the case of the App Fair fair-ground, is GitHub).